Diamondbacks vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-4.
+- In six games as the underdog over the last 10 matchups, the Diamondbacks have a record of 1-5.

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under on two occasions.
+- When it comes to the over/under, the Diamondbacks and their foes are 2-7-1 in their last 10 contests.

-- The past 10 Diamondbacks matchups have not had a runline posted by bookmakers.
+- The previous 10 Diamondbacks contests have not had a spread posted by oddsmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won in 23, or 50%, of the 46 contests they have been named as odds-on underdogs this year.
+- The Diamondbacks have come away with 23 wins in the 47 contests they have been listed as the underdogs in this season.

-- Arizona is 5-6 this season when entering a game as the underdog by +135 or more on the moneyline.
+- Arizona has a record of 4-6 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 42.6% chance of pulling out a win.
+- The Diamondbacks have an implied victory probability of 41.7% according to the moneyline set for this matchup.

 - The Diamondbacks have posted a record of 6-4-0 against the spread this season.